sevidmusic/Roady/README.md

 # Development of Roady v2.0

+Roady is a `php` framework I have been developing for a long time.
+At this point it is a passion project.
+I love coding, working on Roady makes me happy.

-Roady v1.1.2 is the current stable version of roady, and can be found here:
+Roady `v1.1.2` is the current stable version of Roady, and can be found here:

 [https://github.com/sevidmusic/roady/releases/tag/v1.1.2](https://github.com/sevidmusic/roady/releases/tag/v1.1.2)